Moving to Malta from UK.

 • Use reputable taxi services or licensed ride-hailing apps.

-Cost of Living in Malta
+Cost of Living in Malta for UK Expats

 Understanding the cost of living in Malta is crucial for planning your budget as a British expat.
 Malta offers a high standard of living with lower overall expenses than the UK but costs vary depending on location and lifestyle.